UltimateNova1203/mgs-hdtex/README.md

 # Metal Gear Solid: HD Textures

 Higher quality textures for the Metal Gear Solid series.
 The goal is to maximize the quality of assets that the engine will allow.
+This is ***not*** for the Master Collection

 ## Methodology